You might ask yourself, do I really need an Independent Professionals to handle my claim?

-When you inform your insurance company that you need to make a claim the first thing they will do is appoint a loss adjuster from their panel to protect their interests.
+When informing your Insurance Company after you had a fire or flood.
+You need to make a claim and the very first thing the Insurance Company will do is to appoint a Loss Adjuster from their panel to protect their interests.

-A loss adjuster is sent to protect the insurance company and assess your claims validity.
-They work for the insurance company – not for you.
-The loss adjuster will either accept or repudiate (refuse) your claim on behalf of the insurer.
+A Loss Adjuster is sent to protect the insurance company and assess your claims validity.
+They are not Independent Professionals as they work for the Insurance Company – not for you.
+The Loss Adjuster will either accept or repudiate (refuse) your claim on behalf of the insurer.
 They will not prepare or offer advice on what you are entitled to.
 This is YOUR responsibility.

 Bear in mind most Loss Adjusters and Surveyors have between 150 to 200 claims on average, it’s no wonder they are hardly ever available to talk to you when you call and they only visit site when something goes seriously wrong.
 The loss adjuster contractor’s workmanship is usually very poor and we could write a book with the horror stories that have been seen.
 Even if you try to complain the adjuster and the surveyor are usually too busy to respond.

 Are You Receiving The Full Insurance Claim Entitlement?

 The insurance company often exercise their rights to appoint a loss adjuster to assess your claim.
 However, by law you do not have to use their in-house surveyor or their network contractor.

 It is your claim not the loss adjusters.
 You are legally allowed to appoint a surveyor of your choice and if you check your policy it will state that the surveyor’s professional fees will be covered under the claim.

 How can you ensure you receive the service you are entitled to as part of your Insurance Claim?